Our Lady of Good Health: History

-Although these alleged apparitions have been formally approved by the Holy See, they were implicitly approved by Pope John XXIII's 1962 elevation of the Vailankanni church to minor basilica status.
+Although these apparitions have not been formally approved by the Holy See, they were implicitly approved by Pope John XXIII's 1962 elevation of the Vailankanni church to minor basilica status.
 The Pope's apostolic brief noted that pilgrims in large numbers had been visiting the shrine for a long period of time, and that it was hailed as the "Lourdes of the East".

+In August 2024, the Dicastery for the Doctrine of the Faith's Cardinal Víctor Manuel Fernández confirmed to Bishop Sagayaraj Thamburaj, of Pope Francis' approval of the devotion to Our Lady of Good Health at the Basilica of Our Lady of Good Health.

 Basilica

 A Gothic-styled basilica stands in Velankanni in memory of the apparitions.
 The basilica erected by the Portuguese and the Indians stands at the site where the buttermilk seller saw Mary and Jesus.
 The iconic depiction of the Madonna is unique in that it is one of two only icons where Mary is portrayed wearing an Indian Sari, while the other statue is said to have been buried with Aurangzeb, the Mughal Emperor.
-The basilica is known as a site for pilgrims from all over India and its assembly of multilingual prayers every Christmas.
+The basilica is known as a site for pilgrims from all over India and its assembly of multilingual prayers every day.